Yoshi325/talks-python-does-functional/outline.rst

 **************

 - What are you looking for from this Talk?
-- I might call a: L.A.F.O.
+- I might call a L.A.F.O.

 .. notes::